 What is the Escapery?

-The Escapery is your friendly Bay Area Writing Unschool.
-We offer adventures for writers at all levels in the spirit of art and play: a friendly place to write, a place to study the structure and craft of stories/poems/novels, a place to build community around the work of writing.
+The Escapery is your friendly Bay Area Art and Writing Unschool.
+We offer adventures for writers and artists at all levels in the spirit of art and play: a friendly place to write, a place to study the structure and craft of stories/poems/novels, a place to build community around the work of writing and art making.

 In this melting ice cap we call our artistic home, we are committed to staying here and keeping San Francisco/ Oakland here.
 For us, that means more writers, more stories, more poems, more people making art.
 More celebrating one another’s victories and storming the gates together.
 For now, we offer workshops, but we have schemes and dreams and sunshiney beams.
 Our first public reading was in Oakland in early November 2015.
 And we can’t wait to bring more.
 We stand in solidarity with the USC Dropout class of 2015 and their call for ideas, not for the creation of new institutions, but for “devising new spaces for collective weirdness and joy.”
 This is ours.
 Welcome!